stolenusername/cowitness/README.md

 Before using CoWitness, ensure that you have the following requirements:

-- Go programming language installed on your system, get it [HERE](https://go.dev/).
+- Go programming language installed on your system, get it [HERE](https://go.dev/) go 1.21 required if building from source.
 - Internet access to download Go dependencies.
 - A remote server with a public IP address.

-## Installation 👨🏼‍🔧
+## Build 👨🏼‍🔧

 Follow these steps to install and compile CoWitness: